 If you’re looking for traditional pub grub, head to The Black Swan in Belford.
 With two resident spaniels, a big box of treats behind the bar, a roaring log fire and bottles of dog beer, it’s a pet-friendly paradise.
 Food is served Thursday to Sunday and there’s a charity quiz night every Thursday.

-WHERE SHOULD I STAY?
 Old Templars Cottage in Spittal, just outside Berwick-upon-Tweed, is ideally located for exploring the Northumberland Coast.
-It sleeps three and is just moments from sandy Spittal Beach.
-Read my review of the stylish one-bedroom apartment here.
+The one-bedroom apartment sleeps three and is just moments from sandy Spittal Beach.

-GET ME THERE: Virgin Trains East Coast offer regular services to Berwick-upon-Tweed from London Kings Cross.
-The trip takes around three-and-a-half hours.
-Single Standard class fares start from £23 one-way, while the same trip in First Class is from £57.50, including complimentary food, drink and WiFi.
-It takes around six hours to drive to Northumberland from London, but consider car hire from the Berwick-based East Coast Rental, which starts from £43 a day.
+It takes around six hours to drive to Northumberland from London, but consider car hire from the Berwick-based East Coast Rental.
+Rentals start from £43 a day.
 Once in Northumberland, the A1 is the main road you will need to follow to get around.